 Sometimes there are very real symptoms involved.
 The symptoms could be in the form of headaches or stomach aches when even the thought of being separated arises.
 This problem is increasingly more serious when the separation anxiety begins to interfere with the child’s day.
 It can disrupt school or the ability to play with other children.

-Children will often find themselves worried that if they leave their parent/caregiver that something bad will happen.
+Children will often find themselves worried that if they leave their parent/caregiver something bad will happen.
 Often the anxiety begins with thoughts like: What if Grandma doesn’t pick me up from school?
 What if I get lost?
 What if I get kidnapped?
 These thoughts can quickly cause the child to feel extremely upset and uneasy.

 Separation Anxiety In Children – What Children Are Affected?